The Latest: Man charged in deadly California fire testifies

 One of two men blamed for a warehouse fire that killed 36 people in the San Francisco Bay Area two years ago told a jury that he helped maintain the building in exchange for free rent but insisted he was never in control of its operation.

-Max Harris took the witness stand Monday in his own defense, speaking for the first time since the fire.
+Max Harris took the witness stand Monday in his own defense.
 He faces involuntary manslaughter charges and is accused of helping Derick Almena illegally convert the so-called Ghost Ship warehouse where the fire broke out during a concert.

 Harris testified that he began living in the warehouse after it had already been occupied by a number of renters.
 He described the Ghost Ship as an artist enclave where all residents lived communally, filled it with furniture and artwork, and said that nobody was fully in charge.